Why should you buy a skylight safety screen?

 Unsettling numbers of case studies tell harrowing stories of workers being injured or dying by falling through skylights.
 One worker at a manufacturing company died after falling through an uncovered skylight while clearing snow off the rooftop.
 Another - just 14 years old - died while pulling up roof tiles after tipping over backwards and falling through a skylight to a concrete floor.

 These stories - and many more like them - are even more tragic because they are easily avoidable with the proper protection.
-Skylight safety screens can save lives.
+Skylight screens like the Skylight Defender can save lives.

-Any skylight without an appropriate screen or skylight guardrail poses a serious fall risk.
+Any skylight without an appropriate screen or roof guardrail system poses a serious fall risk.
 If the skylight is older and has not been maintained, or has experienced damage (for example, due to inclement weather), any cracks or rusting cause the hazard to be even greater.

 OSHA clearly defines a skylight as a “hole” or “opening”.
 Whether or not it is covered by glass or plastic does not change this definition or the safety requirements necessary to protect workers from falls.